Improving initial-state-dependent quantum circuit optimization by introducing state labels: Results

 Figure~\ref{fig:twostepemission} shows one of the physical observables: the distribution of the number of emissions per event for each configuration.
-The noise threshold in \aqcel is set to 0.15.
 Since this is a 2-step QPS circuit, the maximum number of emissions is two.
-We count the number of particles in the final state to calculate the emissions, but real quantum hardware sometimes returns unphysical results, i.e., zero particles in the final state, due to hardware noise.
+We count the number of particles in the final state to calculate the emissions, but real quantum hardware sometimes returns unphysical results, such as zero particles in the final state, due to hardware noise.
 With Qiskit-only optimization, the shape of the emission distribution is significantly different from the ideal distribution obtained from the simulator, and 8\% of the events have unphysical results. \aqcelvTwo returns the distribution closest to the ideal one.
 The largest discrepancy is observed between the ideal and the real hardware at the number of emissions = 1.
 This discrepancy with respect to the ideal is improved from $+84\%$ with \aqcelvOne to $+33\%$ with \aqcelvTwo.

+The threshold value of 0.15 used for the physical-observable comparison was chosen because it gives the highest hardware Hellinger fidelity in Figure~\ref{fig:twostepfidelity}.
+This choice is circuit- and application-dependent, since the threshold controls the trade-off between reducing noisy control operations and introducing deviations from the original output distribution or relevant observables.
+In the present QPS benchmark, the emission distribution and the fraction of unphysical final states provide useful consistency checks of the optimized circuit.
+For \aqcelvTwo at the threshold of 0.15, the fraction of unphysical final states is consistent with zero, indicating that the optimized circuit almost entirely preserves the physically allowed final-state subspace.
+More generally, when the target problem has conservation laws, symmetry constraints, or other physical consistency conditions, such quantities can be monitored to assess whether the chosen threshold remains within an acceptable approximation range.